-Feeding America projects more than 373,370 Nevadans will have experienced very low food security in 2021— and of them, 122,450 are children impacted by youth hunger.
+According to Feeding America in March 2022, more than 373,370 Nevadans will have experienced very low food security — and of them, 122,450 are children impacted by youth hunger.

 One Reno-based organization working toward ending youth hunger and building resilient food systems in the community is Reno Food Systems, with a mission to cultivate community-based food systems through education, research, and civic engagement.
 Its flagship location, Park Farm, is a 5-acre vegetable farm where Reno Food Systems employees and volunteers grow nutrient-dense, organic produce.